 With blended learning, teachers still work with students and groups very closely.
 They lead lively class discussions to supplement the digital interaction that’s happening.
 Students know the teacher plays a role that's just as valued and appreciated as the technology.
-It’s a more rewarding form of interaction.
+That's what makes it a rewarding form of interaction.

 Teachers can benefit greatly from this kind of instructional environment.
-In a blended learning environment, they circulate, collaborate, and mediate.
+With blended learning they circulate, collaborate, and mediate.
 In the process, they learn a lot themselves.